 Dr. St. George and his staff remove all decay from your tooth followed by shaping and sizing of your tooth in preparation to take a digital picture.
 Your tooth then appears on a computer screen in 3D, which helps Dr. St. George design the crown restoration with your input on aesthetics.

 Once the design of your porcelain crown is complete, the CEREC machine creates your crown, and it only takes 15 minutes.
 Afterward, Dr. St. George places your new crown over your tooth, and you’re finished.
 The whole process from start to finish takes just over an hour.

 Dr. St. George recommends you treat your CEREC crown just like your natural teeth by brushing and flossing daily, using an antibacterial mouthwash, and avoiding chewing excessively hard foods and ice that can break your crown.
 CEREC crowns last on average 10-15 years, but if you follow Dr. St. George’s guidelines, they may last much longer.

-If you’re interested in learning more about CEREC crowns and how they can benefit your smile, call St. George Family Dental today or schedule your appointment online.
+If you’re interested in learning more about CEREC crowns and how they can benefit your smile, call St. George Family Dental today.